 Research shows that during dust storms, visits to the emergency department for respiratory and heart-related problems increase above the norm.

 While all people may feel discomfort, people with pre-existing illnesses such as respiratory or heart-related problems may have their existing symptoms aggravated.

-It is important to seek medical advice if your symptoms continue or if you are concerned in any way.
+It is important to see your doctor if your symptoms continue, or if you are concerned in any way.

 How to protect yourself